45 Rocket Engines

 Nozzle Shape

 The nozzle is designed to accelerate the high-pressure, high-temperature gases generated in the combustion chamber to a very high supersonic exit or jet velocity.
-The nozzle typically has two sections, the convergent and divergent sections, as shown in the figure below.
+As shown in the figure below, the nozzle typically has two sections: the convergent and divergent sections.
 The resulting shape is often referred to as a nozzle “bell.”
-The convergent section narrows down the flow area, increasing the velocity of the gases as they pass through it and accelerating them to transonic and then supersonic conditions.
+The convergent section narrows down the flow area, increasing the velocity of the gases as they pass through it and accelerating them to supersonic conditions.

 The convergent section then leads to the throat, the narrowest part of the nozzle.
 Beyond the throat, the divergent area widens, allowing the supersonic gases to expand and accelerate to their final velocity, .
 Ideally, this expansion continues smoothly and progressively until the hot gases reach the exit area of the nozzle.